-- 122. Because generic manufacturers must replicate the brand-name label exactly, Defendant Pfizer exerted exclusive control over the contents of the labels used by generic versions of Depo-Provera that Plaintiff may have been prescribed and administered.
-Consequently, any deficiencies or omissions in Defendant Pfizer's label would have been reflected in the generic labels. - 123.
-As the brand-name manufacturer of Depo-Provera, Defendant Pfizer had and continues to have a duty to ensure that the labeling for Depo-Provera remains accurate and adequate "as soon as there is reasonable evidence of an association of a serious hazard with a drug," regardless of whether a causal relationship has been established.25 Defendant Pfizer was not only in the best position to provide warnings regarding Depo-Provera's risks but was also the only entity legally authorized to update the label unilaterally under federal law. - Depo-Provera's risks would be replicated in the labels of its generic bioequivalents, directly affecting the information available to physicians and patients regarding both the brand-name and generic drugs.
-Accordingly, it is foreseeable that the warnings included or omitted on the brand-name drug label would influence dispensing of the generic drug and the decision-making of unsuspecting doctors and patients, like Plaintiff and Plaintiff's physicians, as to whether to take a generic equivalent of Depo-Provera and/or brand-named Depo-Provera for contraception. - 125.
-As the brand-name manufacturer of Depo-Provera, Defendant Pfizer could have, at any time, unilaterally updated the Depo-Provera label without waiting for FDA preapproval in order to "add or strengthen a contraindication, warning, precaution, or adverse reaction" under the CBE regulation.26 As the brand name manufacturer of Depo-Provera, Defendant Pfizer had a duty to give information about Depo-Provera to the medical community and public at large.
+versions of Depo-Provera that Plaintiff may have been prescribed and administered.
+Consequently, any deficiencies or omissions in Defendant Pfizer's label would have been reflected in the generic labels.

-- 126. Despite having the ability and obligation to provide timely and adequate warnings, Defendant Pfizer failed to take such action, contributing to the harm suffered by Plaintiff. - 127.
-Thus, to the extent that any of the approximately sixty-four (64) doses of Depo-Provera administered to Plaintiff were generic, Defendant Pfizer is additionally liable for any resultant harm to Plaintiff from those generic doses under California's well-established doctrine of innovator liability.
+- As the brand-name manufacturer of Depo-Provera, Defendant Pfizer had and continues to have a duty to ensure that the labeling for Depo-Provera remains accurate and adequate "as soon as there is reasonable evidence of an association of a serious hazard with a drug," regardless of whether a causal relationship has been established.
+Defendant Pfizer was not only in the best position to provide warnings regarding Depo-Provera's risks but was also the only entity legally authorized to update the label unilaterally under federal law. - 147.
+Defendant Pfizer knew or should have known that any failure to adequately warn of Depo-Provera's risks would be replicated in the labels of its generic bioequivalents, directly affecting the information available to physicians and patients regarding both the brand-name and generic drugs.
+Accordingly, it is foreseeable that the warnings included or omitted on the brandname drug label would influence dispensing of the generic drug and the decision-making of unsuspecting doctors and patients, like Plaintiff and Plaintiff's physicians, as to whether to take a generic equivalent of Depo-Provera and/or brand-named Depo-Provera for contraception. - As the brand-name manufacturer of Depo-Provera, Defendant Pfizer could have, at any time, unilaterally updated the Depo-Provera label without waiting for FDA preapproval in order to "add or strengthen a contraindication, warning, precaution, or adverse reaction" under the CBE regulation.
+As the brand name manufacturer of Depo-Provera, Defendant Pfizer had a duty to give information about Depo-Provera to the medical community and public at large. - 149.
+Despite having the ability and obligation to provide timely and adequate warnings, Defendant Pfizer failed to take such action, contributing to the harm suffered by Plaintiff. - 150.
+Thus, to the extent that any of the approximately sixty-four (64) doses of Depo-Provera administered to Plaintiff were generic, Defendant Pfizer is additionally liable for any resultant harm to Plaintiff from those generic doses under California's well-established doctrine of innovator fendliability.